robmurray/simpleconsolerpg2/README.md

 # simpleconsolerpg2
-A time boexed effort to explore world building.
+A time boxed effort to explore world building.

 ##requirements:
 - load world from text file